Mage4564/RushilR_BSE_Portfolio/index.md

 <img src="PXL_20230629_205919714.MP.jpg">
 </html>

 For my final milestone, I optimized my bike generator as much as possible.
 This involved the design and development of a Bicycle Generator utilizing a custom-built mount, modified high-torque motors, a direct wheel-wheel connection, and a 0.9-5V USB Port Step Up Booster.
 Extensive research was conducted, including reviewing YouTube videos that showcased various methods, including the use of car batteries and alternators.
-However, safety concerns and the need for compatibility led to the decision of not to use car alternators and batteries.
+However, safety concerns and the need for compatibility led to the decision to not to use car alternators and batteries.
 The research process involved evaluating different designs and gathering insights from YouTube videos.
 While videos demonstrated the use of car batteries and alternators, safety concerns arose due to their incompatibility with lower RPMs and potential electrical hazards.
 To ensure safety and optimize performance, I selected components specifically designed for bicycle power generation.
+Finally, I also added "fans" to the spokes of the tire.
+This allowed me to simulate some sort of additional resistance on the wheel and give a more familiar feel to those who ride it.
 The final design incorporated a custom mount for the motors, modified high-torque motors, a direct wheel-wheel connection, and a 0.9-5V USB Port Step Up Booster, providing a portable, efficient, and safe Bicycle Generator system.

 # Third Milestone